 Rivers are consistently some of the most attractive driving companions you could ask for, a fact proven once again as US-7 rejoins the Housatonic River east of Lime Rock.
-The highway’s scenic miles are further enhanced by the sudden appearance of a barn-red covered bridge, which since 1864 has served as the one-lane gateway to idyllic West Cornwall.
+The highway’s scenic miles are further enhanced by the sudden appearance of a barn-red covered bridge, in service since 1864.
 This is the kind of place that would tar and feather the first vinyl-siding salesperson to walk into town, lest harm befall its antiquarian bookshop or other clapboard buildings bearing signs from previous commercial lives.

-South of town, Housatonic Meadows State Park (860/927-3238) offers riverside camping, perfectly situated for anyone considering a canoe or kayak rental from adjacent Clarke Outdoors (860/672-6365, canoe trips around $50 for two people), on US-7 a mile south of that covered bridge.
-Clarke’s 10-mile canoe trips include a boat, life vests, and all the gear, plus van shuttles and hot showers.
+South of town in Sharon, Housatonic Meadows State Park (860/927-3238) offers riverside camping, perfectly situated for anyone considering a canoe or kayak rental from nearby Clarke Outdoors (860/672-6365, canoe trips $50 Mon.-Fri., $60 Sat.-Sun. for two people), on US-7 a mile south of that covered bridge.
+Clarke’s 10-mile and 6-mile canoe trips include a boat, life vests, and all the gear, plus van shuttles and hot showers.
 Remember to bring bug repellent if you’re planning to spend time near the water.

-Housatonic Meadows State Park also includes a short, three-mile round-trip trail up 1,160-foot Pine Knob, which offers fine views from its summit.
-Just south of the park boundary, the hikers’ Appalachian Trail crosses US-7 and the Housatonic River at the hamlet of Cornwall Bridge, then runs alongside the river for some eight miles, the longest riverside cruise in the trail’s entire 2,100 miles.
+Housatonic Meadows State Park also includes a short 2.41-mile round-trip trail up 1,160-foot Pine Knob, which offers fine views from its summit.
+South of the park boundary, the hikers’ Appalachian Trail crosses US-4 near the hamlet of Cornwall Bridge, then runs alongside the river for some six miles, the longest riverside cruise in the trail’s entire 2,100 miles.